 Obtaining the Fashion MNIST dataset

 There are two ways to obtain the Fashion MNIST dataset.

-If you are using the Keras deep learning library, the Fashion MNIST dataset is actually built directly into the
+If you are using the TensorFlow/Keras deep learning library, the Fashion MNIST dataset is actually built directly into the

 Otherwise, if you are using another deep learning library you can download it directory from the the official Fashion MNIST GitHub repo.

 A big thanks to Margaret Maynard-Reid for putting together the awesome illustration in Figure 2.

 To follow along, be sure to grab the “Downloads” for today’s blog post.

 Once you’ve unzipped the files, your directory structure will look like this:

 $ tree --dirsfirst . ├── pyimagesearch │ ├── __init__.py │ └── minivggnet.py ├── fashion_mnist.py └── plot.png 1 directory, 4 files

 Our project today is rather straightforward — we’re reviewing two Python files: